Roxie-32/laravel-notifications/README.md

 This generates a *DepositSuccessful.php* file with a new notification class in the *app/Notifications* directory.
 This class includes a `via()` method that specifies the channel and body message-building methods to assist in formatting the notification data for the selected channel.

-The notification class should have a `toDatabase` or `toArray` function defined This method should return a simple PHP array after receiving a `$notifiable` entity.
+The notification class should have a defined `toDatabase` or `toArray` function.
+This method should return a simple PHP array after receiving a `$notifiable` entity.
 The returned array will be stored in the `data` column of your notifications table after being encoded as JSON.

 ### Formatting Database Notifications